 The interpreter you employ will essentially be speaking for your business, and potentially creating trading relationships with other companies, so it’s critical you hire an individual who fits your own criteria and meets your team’s own standards.
-To help, we’ve detailed exactly what an interpreter is and what qualifications, training and experience to look out for when hiring one.
+To help, we’ve detailed exactly what a business interpreter is and what qualifications, training and experience to look out for when hiring one.

-What is the role of an interpreter?
+What is the role of an interpreter vs a translator?

 An interpreter is someone who interprets conversations from one language to another, on the spot in real-time.
 They do this either by interpreting orally, or into sign language.
 This is not to be confused with translation, which is concerned with the written word.
 While both of these professions require fluency in multiple languages, the two jobs require many different skills, training and knowledge.

-An interpreter converts spoken information from one language to another, often in real-time situations like conferences and meetings, medical appointments, legal proceedings and live TV coverage.
+Someone working as an interpreter converts spoken information from one language to another, often in real-time situations like conferences and meetings, medical appointments, legal proceedings and live TV coverage.
 By contrast, translators conduct the majority of their work at home, a client’s business, or remotely, as their role relates to the written word and does not require their physical presence.

 What duties should an interpreter carry out?